Scrotal Swellings & Testicular Lumps & Pain

 If there is still no improvement then manage pain with oral analgesia.
 Amitriptyline may also be worth a try.
 If symptoms persists then a referral to pain management may be considered.
-The sexual health clinic also runs a clinic for pelvic pain in men.
+The sexual health clinic also runs a clinic for chronic pelvic pain in men.

 There are guidelines from the European Society of Urogenital Radiology which have been discussed with local radiologists and urologists.
 The below approach has been suggested: